Ousas

-Ousas, also Ousanas III (c.
+Ousas, also Ousanas II (c.
 500), was a king of the Kingdom of Aksum.
 He succeeded Nezool atop the throne.

 Ousas is primarily known from the coins that were minted during his reign.
-Since the gold coins issued with this king's name closely resemble those of King Kaleb of Axum, Munro-Hay suggests that Ousas may be another name of Tazena, who is described both in Ethiopian tradition and on Kaleb's coins as his father.
+Since the gold coins issued with this king's name closely resemble those of King Kaleb of Axum, Stuart Munro-Hay suggests that Ousas may be another name of Tazena, who is described both in Ethiopian tradition and on Kaleb's coins as his father.